Disabled Students’ Allowance

 - “The university's process really couldn't have been better for me.”
 (2018/19 recipient of DSA)

 - “Staff at my enrolling college … were very helpful, understanding and encouraging”.
 2018/19 recipient of DSA)

 Progress report (published every two years).

 |You said||We did|

-|Where can I find out more about the DSA assessment process?||Read an overview of university needs assessment processes.|
+|Where can I find out more about the DSA assessment process?||Read an overview of the needs assessment process|

-|Where can I find out more about the types of technology that might be available to me during my studies?||Visit our Assistive Technology page.|
+|Where can I find out more about the types of technology that might be available to me during my studies?||Visit our Assistive technology page.|